I rang a Bell, an Old Bell

 The Old Bell

 I will admit, I was a little weary and I only scanned the information given to us, I did read the prayer.
-After a respectable time I stood up and handed the information paper back to the Sister and politely ask for the stamp.
+After a respectable time, I stood up and handed the information paper back to the Sister and politely ask for the stamp.
 “What did you think about the bells?” she quizzed me.
 A blank stare greeted her as my eyes avoided her stare and before I knew that paper was back in my hands and I was told to read it.

 I rang a bell from the 13th Century.
 Imagine how many people over the years have heard the sound of the bells calling them.
 I was in heaven.

 After this adventure, which took a little longer than expected because it was siesta time, I went to visit the Cathedral – Catedral Santa María el Real.
 It was fascinating to see the architecture and many Stained Glass Windows.
-The Cathedral was build in the 15th Century at features Gothic style.
+The Cathedral was build in the 15th Century and features Gothic style.

 A thought or two